Planting Begonias – Let’s Make It Easy!

 How to Plant Tuberous Begonias

-This is the package of the tuberous begonias that we will plant today.
+This is the tuberous begonias package that we will plant today.
 These bright, beautiful flowers will add a touch of color to a shady area.
 I went for pink but these also come in many other colors.

 Pam holding package of pink begonia tubers